 Rudi Verovnik supplied his database of butterflies from Slovenia.

 A database of butterflies from the Iberian Peninsula based on 10x10 km UTM grid was provided by Enrique Garcio-Barros and replaces the previous data.
-The database is a major improvement in detail, but still contains some errors which need to be corrected.
+It contains data until 2009.

 Published butterfly data from Turkey (including those from "Die Tagfalter der Türkei" by Hesselbarth et al. 1995) were provided by Doğa Koruma Merkezi'nin (DKM).